Aderemi/Multiple-Rows-Processor/README.md

-# Laravel CSV Sheet Processor
+# Laravel Multiple Row Processor

-Laravel CSV Sheet Processor is a package for Laravel 5 which is used to manage multiple record processing at database level through CSV files.
+Laravel Multiple Row Processor is a package for Laravel which is used to manage multiple record processing at database level through CSV files.
-This makes applications with multiple uploads through CSV much easier to maintain.
+This makes applications with multiple uploads through CSV, XML, JSON and Flat Text File much easier to maintain.

 ## Installation